bluejayA/substation/docs/architecture/object-storage.md

 ### Form Handler Layer

-Form handlers bridge the UI and business logic, orchestrating operations.
+Form handlers bridge the gap between UI and business logic, orchestrating the complex dance of validation, operation creation, and progress tracking.
+We designed them as the coordination layer where user intent transforms into concrete actions.

 #### Upload Handler

 **File**: `Sources/Substation/FormHandlers/TUI+SwiftObjectUploadHandler.swift`

-**Responsibilities:**

-- Collect file selection from user
-- Validate file paths
-- Create background upload operation
-- Configure ETAG optimization
-- Set Content-Type headers
+The upload handler manages the entire lifecycle of file uploads.
+It collects file selections from users, validates file paths to prevent catastrophic mistakes like uploading system directories, creates background upload operations, configures ETAG optimization to skip redundant transfers, and sets Content-Type headers so browsers don't try to download images as text files.

+We structured the upload flow to handle the most common failure modes gracefully.
+First, we present a file picker to the user.
+Then we validate their selections, checking for path traversal attempts and ensuring files actually exist.
+After validation, we create a SwiftBackgroundOperation to track the work, launch the upload task with bounded concurrency, and track progress with granular updates that users can actually understand.

 **Key Functions:**